Landino98/Landino98/README.md

 - 👋 Hi, I’m @Landino98
 - 👀 I’m interested in AI, big data, machine learning
-- 🌱 I’m currently learning Computer Engineering at University of Salerno
+- 🌱 I graduated in Computer Engineering at University of Salerno